thautwarm/Site-32/_sources/PL/paper-reading-LHKP.rst.txt

         include Common
     end

-Now we've almost achieved the final goal, and current task still similar to Haskell for we're exactly going to implement type class :code:`Mappable` for type constructor :code:`list`:
+Now we've almost achieved the final goal, and what's left to do is still similar to Haskell for we're exactly going to implement type class :code:`Mappable` for type constructor :code:`list`:

 .. code-block :: OCaml